cedrichansen/File_Transfer_Program/README.md

 one of the IPv flags

-* 4 : enables IPv4 Datagram packets
+* 4 : enables IPv4 Datagram packets (default)

 * 6 : enables IPv6 Datagram packets

 one of the ack types

+* -s : activates sequential acks used in TFTP (default)

 * -w : activates TCP-style sliding windows

-* -s : activates sequential acks used in TFTP
+Server must activate the following flag as a command line argument

 pretending to drop 1% of packets